TheZero0-ctrl/golo-golo-aanda/README.md

 # golo-golo-aanda

-This is a Nepali childhood game. /n
+This is a Nepali childhood game
 At glance it looks like this

+'''
 0-0-0-0-0
 | | | | |
 0-0-0-0-0